 At postgraduate level I have taught courses on Critical Approaches to Mass Observation; Historical Skills and Methods - doing a research project; The History of Feminism, Women's Lives, Life Histories and Social Change; Making a Contemporary History Video Documentary.

-I currently supervise or co-supervises ten doctoral students.
+I currently supervise or co-supervise ten doctoral students.

 Recent doctoral completions include: